How to Make Photos Look Like polaroids at Home

 Step 1.
 Download PhotoWorks on Your PC or Mac

-First, hit the green button below to install the AI-powered polaroid photo maker.
-Follow the guidance of the installation wizard and get started in the program shortly after downloading it.
+First, install the AI-powered polaroid photo maker on your computer.
+Follow the guidance of the installation wizard and get started with the program shortly after downloading it.
 Once you are on the startup screen, import your photo into the editor.